 “I am excited to work with Dr. Eisen on planning programming for faculty and trainees for career development, wellness, and burnout prevention,” said Greenfield.
 “These areas of focus had already emerged as critical for physicians and other faculty and trainees.
 However, in the time of COVID-19, programming to serve these needs will have even greater salience.”

 While serving as a professor in residence, Eisen will draw on her extensive experience and outstanding national reputation as a clinician, researcher, educator, and health care administrator.
-Eisen is currently the clinical director of McLean’s Center of Excellence in Depression and Anxiety Disorders.
+Eisen is currently the clinical director of McLean’s Division of Depression and Anxiety Disorders.
 In this position, she manages the integration of clinical work and research in the division.
 As a clinician, Eisen is engaged in the evaluation and treatment of individuals with complex psychiatric conditions at The Pavilion, McLean’s program for the diagnosis and care of adults with persistent treatment-resistant psychiatric conditions.

 Eisen is also deeply involved in supporting and advising faculty members as they move forward in their careers.
 “I was a residency training director in psychiatry, and I did faculty development in various roles before coming to McLean,” Eisen reported.
 Currently, she works with Kerry J. Ressler, MD, PhD, McLean’s chief scientific officer, to create faculty development programs in her division and with Greenfield and the Office of the Chief Academic Officer to create programming for faculty and trainees across the hospital.